Latest Stories

 How do I make a bed safe for my toddler?

 For cot-to-bed safety, you will need to spend time setting up a safe environment.
 First, think about them falling out.
-You can start with a floor bed (literally a mattress on the floor), or, if you're using a bed frame, put something soft, like a Little Wiwa Mat next to the bed.
+You can start with a floor bed (literally a mattress on the floor), or, a dedicated Floor Bed.
+If you're using a bed frame, with tall legs, put something soft, like a Harlow & Co.
+Stones Sage Play Mat next to the bed.
 You could also look for a toddler specific bed, which are usually first a cot that converts into a bed with a side rail to prevent falls.
 Next, check for tripping hazards, sharp edges, power outlets or other places they could get into trouble if they get out of bed in the night (which will most likely happen at least a few times).
 If they will be able to open their bedroom door, think beyond that space to any staircases they could get to and make sure you install a safety rail.
 If you don't already have one, add a night light.

 How do I stop my toddler getting out of their bed?